FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 The following warnings are used in this manual.
 These warnings are intended to ensure personal and equipment safety.
 It is important that you observe and follow all assembly instructions and guidelines in other sections of this manual when reading this manual.

 Special attention should be paid to the text related to warning signs.
 Please read the user manual carefully before use.
 This manual is only used as a customer maintenance instruction manual.
 Maintenance operators need to have professional competence.
 Non-professional personnel operation.
-FAO refuses to assume all responsibilities.
+FAIRINO refuses to assume all responsibilities.

-.. note:: If the robot (robot body, control box, teaching box) is damaged, changed or modified due tohumanreasons,FAO rejects all responsibility; FAO is not responsible for any damage to the robot or any other equipment caused by errors inthe programs written by thecustomer.
+.. note:: If the robot (robot body, control box, teaching box) is damaged, changed or modified due tohumanreasons,FAIRINO rejects all responsibility; FAIRINO is not responsible for any damage to the robot or any other equipment caused by errors inthe programs written by thecustomer.

 Effectiveness and accountability
 **************************************

 The information in this manual does not cover the design, installation and operation of a complete robot application, nor does it cover all peripheral equipment that may affect the safety of this complete system.
 The complete system is designed and installed to meet safety requirements established in the standards and codes of the country where the robot is installed.

-It is the responsibility of FAO integrators to ensure compliance with relevant national laws and regulations and to ensure that there are no significant risks in the complete robot application.
+It is the responsibility of FAIRINO integrators to ensure compliance with relevant national laws and regulations and to ensure that there are no significant risks in the complete robot application.
 This includes but is not limited to the following:

 - Do a risk assessment of the complete robotic system
 - Connect other machinery and additional safety equipment defined by the risk assessment